harryleesan/kubernetes-workshop/README.md

 ## Reference

-- _username_ - The user that is created for you by the organiser for this workshop.
-Should be your first name appended with the first letter of your last name.
+- _username_ - The user that is created for you by the organiser of this workshop.
+This should be your first name appended with the first letter of your last name.
 - _your_namespace_ - The namespace that is created for you by the organiser for this workshop.
-Should be the same as your username.
+This should be the same as your username.

 # Lab 1: Getting to know the environment [5 minutes]